-Dr. Hanecak is the Assistant Vice Chancellor, Research and Technology Alliances.
-Dr. Hanecak is responsible for leading the Office of Technology Alliances (OTA).
-The OTA serves as the focal point for the evaluation, management, and licensing of UCI’s broad intellectual property portfolio (including inventions in the life sciences, biomedical and physical sciences sectors), material transfers, and industry/university interactions involving both research and technology transfer.
+Dr. Hanecak is the Senior Director of Licensing in UCI Applied Innovation.
+Dr. Hanecak is responsible for leading the Invention Transfer Group (ITG).
+The ITG serves as the focal point for the evaluation, management, and licensing of UCI’s broad intellectual property portfolio (including inventions in the life sciences, biomedical and physical sciences sectors), material transfers, and industry/university interactions involving both research and technology transfer.

 Prior to joining UCI in 2002, Dr. Hanecak held research director, project management, and business development positions at Isis Pharmaceuticals, Inc. and Trega Biosciences, Inc. where she managed and expanded multimillion dollar, international research and development collaborations.
 Drug discovery and development project areas included antisense and small molecule pharmaceutical drug candidates for infectious disease targets, metabolic diseases, inflammatory and immune disorders.